cwendorf/EASI/README.md

 ## Overview of EASI

-EASI is a set of fast and simple functions for R that implement basic features of [estimation statistics](https://en.wikipedia.org/wiki/Estimation_statistics "Estimation Stats on Wikipedia").
+EASI is a set of fast and flexible scripts for R that implement features of [estimation statistics](https://en.wikipedia.org/wiki/Estimation_statistics "Estimation Stats on Wikipedia").
 These functions calculate, test, and plot confidence intervals for means, mean comparisons, and standardized effect sizes.
-Functions and examples are available for different single-factor designs (between-subjects vs. within-subjects) and can take either raw data or summary statistics as input.
+Functions and extensions are available for different single-factor between- and within-subjects single-factor, factorial, and mixed designs and can take either raw data or summary statistics as input.
+Numerous tutorial examples (from my online textbook above) and examples from other textbooks are available.

 ### EASI for Individual Groups and Variables